jcaillon/valet/libraries.d/config.md

 This allows you to define custom functions or variables that will be available in Valet.

+Defaults to the `startup` file in the same directory as the config file.

+#### VALET_CONFIG_DOT_ENVRC_SCRIPT

+The name of a script which will be sourced by Valet on startup if it is present in the current directory.

+This allows you to define custom functions or variables that will be available in Valet.

+It is loaded after the `VALET_CONFIG_STARTUP_SCRIPT` startup script.

-Defaults to the `.env` file in the current directory.
+Defaults to the `.envrc` file in the current directory.

 <!-- ___________________ FEATURES _____________________ -->